Drawing

 1. Activate the Pen tool.

-2. Place the cursor at the point where the line should start.
+2. Place the cursor at the point where the path should start.

 3. Press and hold the left mouse button.

-4. Move the cursor aside to see the direction line.
-One of its shoulders links the cursor and anchor point.
-Both the length and angle of the direction line will affect the curvature of the line you draw.
+4. Move the cursor aside to see the direction lines.
+Both the length and angle of the direction lines will affect the curvature of the path you draw.
 Release the button.

 Adjust the direction line